We build support for government investments in epidemic preparedness.

 - More than 1,000 African journalists received tips and trainings on how to cover COVID-19 and epidemic preparedness.

 In Nigeria, GHAI worked closely with government and civil society leaders to make the case for epidemic preparedness.
-We engaged and educated decision-makers through workshops, site visits and other meaningful activities.
+We analyzed the legal context and political landscape to inform strategy and empower advocates; engaged and sensitized decision-makers through workshops, site visits and other informative activities; and leveraged media to build consensus around the need for political action.
 We leveraged media to build consensus around the need for political action.
 And we provided opportunities for opinion leaders and ordinary citizens to make their voices heard.

 Funding for the Nigeria Centre for Disease Control grew each year to a record 2.9 billion Naira (US$7.7 million) in fiscal 2021.
 In Kano, our campaign worked with political leaders to add a budget line for epidemic preparedness to the state’s annual budget, totaling 300 million Naira (US$525,000) in 2021.